Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Idaho

-State parks passes in Idaho remove the need to pay day-use fees, and they cost a mere $10 for residents and $40 for non-residents.
-These passes do not discount camping fees, which range in price from $10–$31 per night.
-However, there are camping discounts available for seniors over the age of 62, as well as Idaho residents with limited income.
+Passes for Idaho state parks remove the need to pay day-use fees, and they cost just $10 for residents and $80 for non-residents.
+These passes do not discount camping fees.
+However, there are campsite discounts available for seniors over the age of 62, as well as for Idaho residents with limited income.

 Illinois

 No annual passes are available for Illinois state parks.
-That said, senior citizens and disabled individuals do receive a discount on camping, dropping nightly camping rates to between $0–$17.50.
-Everyone else can expect to pay between $8 and $35 per night.
+However, seniors and disabled individuals who are residents of the state do receive a discount on camping, dropping nightly camping rates to $17.50-$25.

 Indiana

-An annual state parks pass in Indiana is $50 for residents and $70 for everyone else.
-This does not discount camping fees, which are between $12 and $44 a night depending on the park, time of year, and even day of the week.
+An annual state parks pass in Indiana is $50 for residents, $25 for senior residents, and $70 for everyone else.
+This does not discount camping fees, which fluctuate depending on the park, time of year, and even day of the week.

 Iowa